Cizlin/InfiniteHiddenItemViewer/README.md

 After starting the game in online mode and waiting for the Battle Pass and Challenges section to load.
 Requires the game to be restarted after running the script.
 - The game checks the API for updates and downloads/caches any it finds upon startup.
 - Running the script will update the existing cache, so the cache needs to be up-to-date before running the script.

+## More questions?
+Splendid!
+I would be happy to assist.
+If you have any questions or experience any difficulties while getting these scripts to work, feel free to reach out to me!
+I run the Infinite News website (haloinfinitenews.com) and am very active in its associated Discord channel: https://discord.gg/C2QcsjS6v5.
+You can also find me under the username Cizlin#5738 on Discord.